EdwardLiuyc/StaticMapping/README.md

 # TODO
 - **Loop Close factor should be rubust**
 - **using docker to run**
+- separate normal estimation from icp_fast, then we can no longer do it again in submap matching
 - seperate map_builder class into several smaller classes
 - preprocessor: remove points under the ground
 - Fix bug for bool parameters of registrators
-- more robust normal estimate for fast icp
 - use glog or other logging lib instead of print macro
 - complete the offset for enu coordinate system
 - mrvp using cuda or opencl